How to use a Wah Pedal

 - Wah pedals really come to life when your amp is set to overdrive – the dirtier the sound, the more the wah will come to life

-- Try pairing the wah with a fuzz pedal such as the Dunlop Dallas Arbiter Fuzz Face.
+- Try pairing the wah with a fuzz pedal such as one featured here.
 Experiment with placing the fuzz pedal before and after the wah to hear how it affects the tone

 - Using your neck pickup will create a thicker and smoother wah sound